 Probate is the narrow process of certifying that a will is legitimate, appointing a personal representative, and distributing any assets from someone’s estate.
 Estate planning, on the other hand, generally takes place before someone dies and involves putting together a financial plan to protect the estate while making the person’s final wishes clear.

-Estate planning is important, especially for those with large or complex estates.
+Estate planning and estate administration are important, especially for those with large or complex estates.
 Proper planning can help minimize the tax burden for your loved ones after you die while making sure your assets are protected and your wishes are upheld.

 Contact Our Probate Attorneys in Athens Today

-If you have lost a loved one and need advice about the probate process, please reach out to us today.
-The consultation is free, and we will work to take the burden off you during this difficult time.
+If you have lost a loved one and need advice about the probate process, please reach out to Adamson & Cleveland, LLC today.
+The consultation is free, and our Athens GA probate lawyers will work to take the burden off you during this difficult time.
+We’ve been serving Athens for years, and our law offices are ready to help you.